hmcts/rse-cft-lib/README.md

 This project runs on the system classloader (meaning it is on the classpath to the JVM upon launch).
 Since the system classloader is parent to the isolated classloaders that run our applications, classes in this project are accessible to all running services.

+This project contains the 'control plane'; a coordination class invoked by the cftlib-agent (see next project).

 A consequence of being on the system classloader is that this project should be dependency free; any dependencies present on the system classloader would override those in the isolated classloaders leading to potential conflicts.

 ##### lib/cftlib-agent